 ART EDUCATION

-Classes/Workshops at Art Center College of Design, University of California San Diego, San Diego State University, Woodbury School of Architecture, Mesa College, City College, and online courses.
-Extensive independent study in drawing, painting, art history, photography, rendering, product design, graphic design, typography, calligraphy.
+Classes and Workshops at Art Center College of Design, University of California San Diego, San Diego State University, Woodbury School of Architecture, Mesa College, City College, and online courses.
+Extensive independent study in drawing, painting, art history, photography, rendering, product design, graphic design, typography, and calligraphy.

 TECHNICAL OVERVIEW